 |Home insurance company||Average annual premium for $250K liability||J.D.
 Power customer satisfaction score|

-Allstate received an average score from J.D.
+Allstate received an above-average score from J.D.
 Power, which means its customer service and satisfaction is about what you would expect with a large scale insurance provider.
-However, Allstate shines with its discounts and add-on options like identity theft restoration to help pay for legal fees and lost wages if your identity is stolen, electronic data recovery to restore lost files like photos and videos, sports equipment for expensive sports items like golf clubs and yard and garden coverage to increase the financial protection for things like trees and gardening equipment.
+However, Allstate shines with its discounts and add-on options like identity theft restoration to help pay for legal fees and lost wages if your identity is stolen, electronic data recovery to restore lost files like photos and videos, sports equipment for expensive sports items like golf clubs.
+There is even yard and garden coverage to increase the financial protection for things like trees and gardening equipment.

 Nationwide began selling insurance for farms and cars in 1926.
 It is now a leading insurance provider.
 As a large home insurer, Nationwide offers coverage for all types of situations including standard coverage options and unique options such as earthquake insurance in certain areas, credit card coverage and ordinance or law insurance to help pay if it will cost more to get your home to current building codes during a repair or rebuild.
 Homeowners may further save on Nationwide home insurance by applying any of its long list of discounts like Multi-policy, home purchase, roof ratings and more.

-State Farm gets the highest marks possible from AM Best, which means it is likely to be able to pay claims if a disaster happens.
-State Farm offers some discounts that you can see if you are qualified for, such as having eligible home alert protection devices and certain approved roofing materials.
+State Farm gets the highest marks possible from AM Best.
+This means it is likely to be able to pay claims efficiently and reliably if a disaster happens.
+State Farm offers some discounts that you can see if you are qualified for to save money.
+These include having eligible home alert protection devices and certain approved roofing materials.

 USAA is for military personnel, retired service members and eligible military family members.
 This provider is known for excellent customer service and dedication to military-specific needs.
 It also has some helpful options such as earthquake coverage in certain areas, home sharing coverage if you use your home on a service like AirBnB and identify theft coverage.
 It doesn’t have a wide range of discounts, but the rates are often among the lowest for people who are eligible.

 Homeowners can expect to pay a little less for home insurance in Wyoming.
-The average cost of homeowners insurance in Wyoming is $1,144.
-Compared to the national average of $1,477 for home insurance, Wyoming is about $333 cheaper.
-However, this can be more or less depending on your area code, type of home you have and your background.
+The average cost of homeowners insurance in Wyoming is $805.
+Compared to the national average of $1,312 for home insurance, Wyoming is about $500 cheaper.
+However, this can be more or less, depending on your area code, type of home you have and your background.

 Wyoming may be cheaper compared to other states in home insurance because it is not a coastal state that experiences a lot of weather-related hazards like hurricanes.
 Additionally, the average crime rate is quite low, with Wyoming reporting less concerns about safety than most of the country.